XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-macos.md

         $ ./rippled --unittest

-0. `rippled` requires the `rippled.cfg` configuration file to run.
+0. `rippled` requires the `rippled.cfg` config file to run.
 You can find an example config file, `rippled-example.cfg` in `rippled/cfg`.
 Make a copy and save it as `rippled.cfg` in a location that enables you to run `rippled` as a non-root user.
 Access the `rippled` directory and run:

         $ mkdir -p $HOME/.config/ripple
         $ cp cfg/rippled-example.cfg $HOME/.config/ripple/rippled.cfg